 KCC Shipowning AS (KCCS): KCCS is owned 97% directly by KCC and 3% through KCCC.
-Presently, KCCS owns all nine CABU vessels and five CLEANBU vessels on order, along with the four outstanding CLEANBU newbuilding options.
+Presently, KCCS owns all nine CABU vessels, four CLEANBU vessels and three CLEANBU vessels on order, along with the two outstanding CLEANBU newbuilding options.
 KCCS is incorporated in Norway with the registration number 963 109 288.

 KCC Chartering AS (KCCC): KCCC is a wholly-owned subsidiary of the Company.
-KCCC employs all the CABU vessels, acts as the counterparty in all freight contracts for the CABU fleet and on this basis distributes all net earnings to the KCCS CABU vessels as time charter hire.
-KCCC will also employ CLEANBU vessels.
+KCCC employs all the CABU vessels and four CLEANBU vessels, acts as the counterparty in all freight contracts and on this basis distributes all net earnings to the KCCS as time charter hire.
 KCCC is incorporated in Norway with the registration number 984 094 280.

 KCC KBA AS (KBA): KBA is a wholly-owned subsidiary of the Company.
-KBA currently owns three CLEANBU vessels .
-KBA has entered into time charter contracts with external trading companies for all three vessels.
-The CLEANBU vessels will be sold back to KCCS after the expiry of the external time charter contracts.
+KBA currently owns one CLEANBU vessel.
+KBA has entered into time charter contracts with an external trading company for the vessel.
+The CLEANBU vessel will be sold back to KCCS after the expiry of the external time charter contract.
 KBA is incorporated in Norway with the registration number 912 477 983.